 With Tallinn's excellent travel network you'll rarely feel lost in this magnificent city.
 Buses, Trolleys and Trams are the order of the day when it comes to travelling the length and breadth of the city.
 You can buy one-way tickets, Smartcards or an all-powerful Tallinn Card that'll give you free transport for a set period of time only.

 What's a girl to do in Tallinn?
 What isn't a girl to do in Tallinn!
 If you're an adventure-seeking group of gals then Quad Biking, Go Karting and 4x4 Driving are all fantastic options.
 Although, every girl deserves to relax now and again, and the bride-to-be's special weekend is as good a time as any.
-Our Pampering Day, Massage and Infra-Red Sauna activities make for excellent stress-busters.
+Our Pampering Day and Massage activities make for excellent stress-busters.
 See more...

 Tallinn nights out are sexy, sophisticated and a whole lot of fun.
 This city comes to life once the sun goes down, and the Estonian glitterati take to the most exclusive bars and clubs in search of a great time.
 Enjoy a veritable feast in our Medieval Banquet, or simply enjoy a delicious Restaurant meal.
 Take to the streets in a stylish Limousine and hit the Casino, if you're feeling lucky!
 See all our nightlife options...

 It's time for a hen party in Tallinn!